 If there ever was an upside to losing a child, it would be the immense amount of support that people offer immediately following.
 There's something magical that always draws my attention to stories of communities rallying around a family in their time of suffering.
 I never imagined that my family would be the one in the midst of that beautiful chaos...but we were.

 Friends, family, aquaintences, and strangers alike all sent words of encouragement, brought meals, made gifts, bought my kids toys...the list goes on.
-But beyond all of the "stuff" that helped ease our heartache, the friendships that were born out of our tragedy were the greatest treasure we could have acquired....or so I thought
+But beyond all of the "stuff" that helped ease our heartache, the friendships that were born out of our tragedy were the greatest treasure we could have acquired....or so I thought.

 I think it's important to point out a subject that is never addressed.
 It seems that every grieving soul I have encountered have all felt the warm embrace and then suddenly, without warning, all of that vital support vanishes.
 One minute we're being suffocated in flowers and texts and the next we're so desparate for a listening ear, we scope out the friendliest looking cashier to strike up a convo with.
 We wonder if we did something wrong.
 We hope we sent out thank yous to everyone.
 We feel a little angry.